Remediation - Frequently Asked Questions.

 > What if I disagree with the outcome of the Remediation Program?

-If you disagree with the outcome of our remediation program you have the option to raise your concerns with the Credit and Investment Ombudsman on the below details:
+If you disagree with the outcome of our Remediation Program you have the option to raise your concerns with the Australian Financial Complaints Authority (AFCA) at:

 > What will BMW Australia Finance request from me regarding my hardship claim?